hubmapconsortium/hra-do-processor/README.md

-                                   form (ie add Metadata to nodes in the SVG or GLB files). package <digital-object-path>    Packages an Enriched Digital Object, such that it can published to a website/DOI'd/etc and used build <digital-object-path>      Given a Digital Object, checks for and runs normalization, enrichment, and packaging in one command. list [glob]                      Lists digital object information in the DO_HOME directory help [command]                   display help for command
+                                   form (ie add Metadata to nodes in the SVG or GLB files). package <digital-object-path>    Packages an Enriched Digital Object, such that it can published to a website/DOI'd/etc and used build <digital-object-path>      Given a Digital Object, checks for and runs normalization, enrichment, and packaging in one command. list                             Lists all digital objects in the DO_HOME directory help [command]                   display help for command
 ```